astampoulis/makam-paper-funpearl/anonsupp/literate/03-bindmany.md

-# Where our heroes add parentheses and discover how to do multiple binding
+# In which our heroes add parentheses and discover how to do multiple binding

 <!--
 ```makam